The Birmingham Classic is a WTA 250 tennis tournament that is played on outdoor grass courts at the Edgbaston Priory Club in Birmingham, England.

 Schedule

-Below is the expected schedule for the 2023 tournament in Birmingham with the singles final being played on the 25th of June 2023.
+Below was the schedule for the 2023 tournament in Birmingham with the singles final being played on Sunday, the 25th of June 2023.

 Day | Date | Round |